VincentLu91/react-record-transcribe/README.md

 YouTube: https://youtu.be/n5TJhp8XACM

 Link is: https://bucolic-kleicha-1cd850.netlify.app/home

 However, the project relies on turning on the websocket in order for the transcription to work.
 Since Netlify function doesn't support websockets, the deployed application does not have the ability to turn on the socket to capture transcriptions.
-The YouTube demo shows how the app works in development environment
+The YouTube demo shows how the app works in development environment.
+Also the endpoints rely on rented cloud GPU to be called and I turned them off to avoid overspending.

 This is the React.js version of the project.
 The Expo React Native version of the project is found in https://github.com/VincentLu91/Expo-RN-record-transcribe